N00bsie/N00bsie.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Amar, a PhD student at the [Tetherless World Constellation](https://tw.rpi.edu/) under the inimitable [Jim Hendler](https://en.wikipedia.org/wiki/James_Hendler).
 I came to RPI in Fall '11 and since then I have stumbled on things like inferring knowledge from text using Knowledge Graphs, Question Answering on Linked Data using Watson, and Summarization of Customer Support Logs.
-Before that I used to be a research professional at Infosys Labs and  worked on Sentiment Analysis and Information Extraction.
+Before that I used to work at Infosys Labs on Sentiment Analysis and Information Extraction.

 Since the Fall '15, my research focus has been on introducting the notion of  _Pragmatics_ for query reformulation in Knowledge Graphs.
 My thesis is tentatively titled _A methodology for reformulating failing Knowledge Graph queries using schema-data and instance-data awareness_, where contextual reformulations are suggested for failing graph queries.